divyadav0404/Skymate-weather-react-app/README.md

 Initial webpage

 ![Skymate Screenshot](public/weather.png)

-After addition of toggling and working on building better UI
+After addition of toggling effect and working on building better UI , new webS looks like this.

 ![Skymate screenshot](public/image.png)